Ouvrard Luthier Place / de l’Ecole A Paris / 1750

 TGM visit 10/92

 2-piece table with inked double purfling (in places very near edge); 1-piece back.
 Neck probably original: no visible graft to head with La Fille-style decoration; 3 pegs treble, 2 bass side, of boxwood with large integral pips.
 Fingerboard and tailpiece have ebony veneer; hookbar is rosewood with ivory button.
-No crossbars on back except soundpost place.
+No crossbars on back except soundpost plate.
 Seen hanging on wall in shop (owner’s private collection); had strings and frets, but nut and violin-style bridge both too high, and top string too close to edge of fingerboard.
-Ouvrard died in 1748, so this instrument was probably made (or at least finished) by Salomon (who married his widow later that year) or someone else in the shop.
+Ouvrard died in 1748, so this instrument probably made (or at least finished) by Salomon (who married his widow later that year) or someone else in the shop.